wdelfuego/nova-calendar/README.md

 # Release log
 ## v1.3
-- Calendar events for Nova resources the user isn't authorized to see are now automatically hidden from the calendar (#12)
+- Calendar events for Nova resources the user isn't authorized to see are now automatically hidden from the calendar
-- Calendar events for Nova resources can now be excluded from the calendar by implementing `exclude(NovaResource $resource) : bool` in your `CalendarDataProvider`.
+- Calendar events for Nova resources can now be excluded from the calendar by implementing `exclude(NovaResource $resource) : bool` in your `CalendarDataProvider`

 ### v1.2
 - Adds support for customizing non-Nova events